jackdelahunt/Web-API/README.md

 ### Jack Delahunt - 20085409

 ## Features.

-......
-A bullet-point list of the ADDITIONAL features you have implemented in the API **THAT WERE NOT IN THE LABS** ......,

  + Feature 1 - Logging to record requests to the server
+ + Feature 2 - Post route for user favourites
+ + Feature 3 - Delete route for user favourites
- + Feature 2 - Delete route for users
+ + Feature 4 - Delete route for users

 ## Installation Requirements

-Describe what needs to be on the machine to run the API (Node v?, NPM, MongoDB instance, any other 3rd party software not in the package.json).

 Node must be configured on the local machine and so will MongoDB.

 Clone the repo by entering the following: